 So, you’re in that place where you want to start a family.
-Now, it’s time to get him on side
+Now, it’s time to get your partner on side.

 First off, try not to think of this as an argument you need to win.
-With such a big decision, you both need to be ready otherwise trying to convince him will become a battle.
-And result in heartbreak for you both.
+With such a big decision, you both need to be ready otherwise trying to convince them will become a battle.
+And could result in heartbreak for you both.

 That said, there is a way of, shall we say, broaching the subject so it’s out in the open but not such a touchy subject that you never mention it again.

-‘Think about where your partner is,’ says relationship coach Claire Brummel.
-‘Is he on a certain career path?
+‘Think about where your partner is,’ says internationally acclaimed relationship coach Claire Brummel.
+‘Are they on a certain career path?
 Still keen to travel?
 Understanding this will help you prepare for the “baby chat”.’

-Do you already know how he feels about children?
+Do you already know how they feel about children?

-Perhaps he’s brilliant with his niece and nephews, or maybe he blanches when his mates bring their kids round.
+Perhaps they're brilliant with nieces and nephews, or maybe they blanche when their mates bring their kids round.

 Consider this – it may help you decide whether the time’s right or how you want to move forward in the relationship.